jieluyan/Multi-Branch-CNN/README.md

     from tools_baseClasses import *
     from tools import *
     from FinalMdl import *
-    # activity can be "sodium", "potassium", or "calcium"
+    Note: activity can be "sodium", "potassium", or "calcium"

     print("Starting develop and save model: ###########")
     cnn = FinalCNNMdl(best18fts_cdhit, activity="sodium", init=True)